This is a mashup of a couple of red wine jelly recipes. I like it so much that I’m posting it.

 - 4 cups sugar

-First, sterilize the jars, lids, and sealers by whatever method you choose.
+- First, sterilize the jars, lids, and sealers by whatever method you choose.
 I washed them thoroughly with hot soapy water, then rinsed and drained.
-Then I put them in the oven at 275 degrees F for about 10 minutes.
+Then I put them in the oven at 300 degrees F for about 15 minutes.
+Most recipes also recommend boiling the lids and rims and then leaving them in the hot water until you are ready to use them.

-Once the mixture is at a full boil, add the sugar and continue stirring.
-Bring back to a full rolling boil, stirring the entire time, and set the timer for 2 minutes.
-Leave heat at medium-high – stir for the entire two minutes.
+- Once you have achieved a full boil, add the sugar and continue stirring.
+Bring the mixture back to a full boil again.
+Once it is boiling, immediately set the timer for 2 minutes.
+Leave the heat at medium-high and stir for the entire 2 minutes.

-Once the timer goes off, remove from the heat immediately and pour into the sterilized jars.
-Seal asap and then set the jars aside for 24 hours where they can sit without being disturbed.
+- Once the timer goes off, remove the pan from the heat and pour into the sterilized jars.
+I used a large pyrex measuring cup with a pouring spout to fill the jars.
+Seal ASAP and set the jars aside for 24 hours in a place where they will not be disturbed.